This path is the ultimate platform for integrating mind, body, and spiritual nature. Its goal is consciousness development and exploration.

 1. Energy Collection and Healing

-Our first example is Kundalini Yoga.
-Kundalini is an Indian technique cultivating energy through the body and out through the head.
-This type of Yoga is practiced from a seated posture.
-Tai Chi is a Chinese moving type of energy generation.
-It can produce the same type of upward flowing energy.
+There are several ways of generating and moving energy through the body.
+For example, Kundalini is a seated form of energy generation.
+It cultivates energy up the spine.
+On the other hand, Tai Chi is a moving form of energy generation.
+It can produce the same kind of upward flowing energy.
 So, this shows how different processes cultivate the same flowing energy.

 Every culture may describe it slightly differently, but it’s the same energy.
 Similarly, Qigong is the Chinese form of this energy brought into active motion.
 There are a variety of ways to use this energy for healing.
-Reiki is a Japanese system of focusing on healing energy.
+For example, Reiki is a Japanese healing system.
 Pejut is an Indonesian system with a similar focus but a more “hands-on” process.

 2. Shamanic Journey